Alaska Northern Lights photo via Pixabay

 Visit the Beautiful Community of Seward, Alaska

 Finally, the wonderful town of Seward, Alaska, is probably the perfect place for travelers to discover Alaska.
-Known as the beginning of the historic Iditarod Trail, Seward is a classic Alaskan town where tourists can enjoy the beautiful sight of glaciers, mountains, and forests.
+Known as the starting point of the historic Iditarod Trail, Seward is a classic Alaskan town where tourists can enjoy beautiful views of glaciers, mountains, and forests.

 There are tons of fun and exciting activities to look forward to in Seward, such as hiking, kayaking, fishing, and mountaineering!